Charterparty: Types of charterparty

-A demise charter operates as a long lease of the vessel, with the charterer completely in charge.
+A bareboat charter operates as a long lease of the vessel, with the charterer completely in charge.
 In time and voyage charters, the shipowner still runs the ship, but when in port the charterer becomes responsible for loading and unloading the ship within the agreed period of laytime.
 If the charterer exceeds the allowed laytime, demurrage becomes payable.

 In a voyage charter, the route is pre-arranged and the charterer has little scope to interfere with the programme.
 By contrast, the time charter is almost a halfway-house between a demise charter and a voyage charter, in that the charterer decides on the voyages and the ports, and instructs the shipowner's crew to comply.
 This can lead to issues of indemnity: whereas the shipowner in a voyage charter takes responsibility for the ship, in a time charter the shipowner may need to be indemnified against losses or liabilities proximately caused by the charterer.